 Glowing Southern Lights

 In this image constructed from data collected in the near-infrared wavelengths of light, the auroral emission is shown in green.
-The data represents emissions from hydrogen ions in of light between 3 and 4 microns in wavelength.
-In general, scientists designated blue to indicate sunlight reflected at a wavelength of 2 microns, green to indicate sunlight reflected at 3 microns and red to indicate thermal emission at 5 microns.
-Saturn's rings reflect sunlight at 2 microns, but not at 3 and 5 microns, so they appear deep blue.
-Saturn's high altitude haze reflects sunlight at both 2 and 3 microns, but not at 5 microns, and so it appears green to blue-green.
+Scientists designated blue to indicate sunlight reflected at wavelengths from 2 to 3 microns, green to indicate light from hydrogen ions at wavelengths between 3 and 4 microns and red to indicate thermal emission at 5 microns.
+Saturn's rings and high altitude haze only reflect sunlight at 3 microns or less, so they appear deep blue.
+The glow from the aurora can only be seen at the wavelengths in the green channel.
 The heat emission from the interior of Saturn is only seen at 5 microns wavelength in the spectrometer data, and thus appears red.
 The dark spots and banded features in the image are clouds and small storms that outline the deeper weather systems and circulation patterns of the planet.
 They are illuminated from underneath by Saturn's thermal emission, and thus appear in silhouette.